Top 10 Vaginal Health Tips: Essential Advice for Balance

 And be sure to always wash your new cotton underwear before wearing it for the first time.

 Conventional cotton is grown using a lot of pesticides, so residues may remain on the fabric.
-There are no studies specifically testing pesticide residues in cotton underwear, but small traces of pesticides have been found in other cotton products such as tissue paper, cotton surgical face masks, and diapers.
+There are no studies specifically testing pesticide residues in cotton underwear, but small traces of pesticides have been found in other cotton products such as tissue paper, cotton surgical face masks, and diapers [18].

-Using a pre-wash detergent may help eliminate any traces from your underwear [18].
-If you can, shop for prefer underwear made of GOTS (Global Organic Textile Standard) certified organic cotton, which is pesticide-free.
-It is still important to wash before the first use, as organic cotton fabric may contain dyes and other chemicals from the manufacturing process.
+Using a pre-wash detergent may help eliminate any traces from your underwear [19].
+If you can, shop for underwear made of GOTS (Global Organic Textile Standard) certified organic cotton, which is pesticide-free.
+It is still super important to wash before the first use, as organic cotton fabric may contain dyes and other chemicals from the manufacturing process.

 A smartphone with a health application